 HiSET Practice Tests By Subject

 - HiSET Math Practice Test

 HiSET testing is pretty challenging.
 The minimally required score on each of the five modules is so that around 40-45 percent of all high school grads would not pass the HiSET subtests on their first attempt.

 The HiSET, just like the other two alternatives, is for individuals who did not complete their high school curriculum and gives them one more chance to earn a credential that is nationally accepted in lieu of a standard high school degree.

-The HiSET is published by ETS and, and as stated above, the five subtests closely reflect the skills and knowledge of high school graduates.
+The HiSET has five subtests that closely reflect the skills and knowledge of high school graduates.

 After successful completion of the HiSET exam, students will be awarded their state’s HSE (high school equivalency) credential.

 This is a great way to advance careers, join the armed forces, start out on a training program, or continue their education in college or university.

 See also this post about HiSET test centers by state.

 When you pass the HiSET exam, you will receive your HSE certificate or diploma.